angela1C/Programming-and-Scripting-Project/README.md

 The first part of this document provides some background information on the Fisher Iris data set.
 The next part outlines the tools used in preparing and executing this project.
-I then analyse the data set using the python programming language.
+The Iris data set is then analysed using the python programming language.
 The first part of my analysis looks at an overview of the Fisher Iris data set including some summary statistics that describe the data at a high level and some basic plots that provide an overall picture of the Fisher Iris data set.
-The next part of the analysis looks more closely at analysing the data set.
+The next part of the analysis looks more closely at the species of iris plant when analysing the data set.

 ## Problem Statement <a name="problem-statement"></a>
 The project should achieve the following goals: